SethHu20/froggy-project/README.md

 bun dev
 ```

+If you encountered any issues building, make sure to install the latest version of Node.js (needs 18.5 or greater)

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.